Nick689/CustomPOS/Readme.md

 ## Description
 CustomPOS is a retail Point of Sale system programmed with macros and SQL requests so that you can customize it with only basic programming skill.

 The use of spreadsheet has greatly accelerated CustomPOS's programming.
 Why reinventing the wheel ?
-However the POS interface is a great success of efficiency with only one page POS, there is no sub-page, only one popup validation will run invoice recording
+However the POS interface is a great success of efficiency with only one interface page, there is no sub-page, only one popup validation will run invoice recording

-All datas are stored on the server so that you only need a database dump to save all your datas.
+CustomPOS is not a simple spreadsheet file, the engine running at the heart of the system is a database server.
+And you only need a database dump to save all your datas.

 CustomPOS main concepts are:
 - You can easily customize this program (you need to know basics about programing, networking and SQL)